Patient Blog, Pregnancy and Breastfeeding | Sep 16 2020

 One dietitian mom’s journey with baby-led weaning

 When children are ready to begin eating solid food, there are two approaches: baby-led weaning (BLW) and conventional weaning.
-I gave considerable thought into what method I would follow for my firstborn and chose BLW even though it is not the mainstream, conventional, or American Academy of Pediatrics approved feeding method.
+I gave considerable thought into what method I would follow for my firstborn and chose BLW even though it is not the mainstream, conventional, or American Academy of Pediatrics-approved feeding method.

 BLW made sense to me, seemed more natural, and allowed my daughter to have an extremely wide variety of foods while listening to her body’s hunger and fullness.
 As a professional who spends most of my time trying to help adults get back to listening to their body’s cues, I was completely drawn to establishing this from the start in my daughter’s life.